malkiats/Terraform_AWS_SRE_IaC_DevOps/README.md

-# Terraform on AWS with SRE & IaC DevOps | Real-World 20 Demos
+# Terraform on AWS with SRE & IaC DevOps | 20 Demos

 ## Course Modules
 01. Infrastructure as Code (IaC)